hebermattos/scaling-app-rabbitmq/README.md

 RabbitMQ is a message broker: it accepts and forwards messages.
 You can think about it as a post office: when you put the mail that you want posting in a post box, you can be sure that the letter carrier will eventually deliver the mail to your recipient.
 In this analogy, RabbitMQ is a post box, a post office, and a letter carrier.

-A message broker acts as a middleman for various services (e.g. a web application, as in this example).
-They can be used to reduce loads and delivery times of web application servers by delegating tasks that would normally take up a lot of time or resources to a third party that has no other job.
+A message broker acts as an intermediary for various services.
+They can be used to reduce loads and delivery times of web application servers by delegating tasks that would normally take resources and time to a third party process.

+RabbitMQ can be used for performing background operations and performing asynchronous operations.
+It is also a way to exchange the data between different platform applications.

 By using RabbitMQ, we can remove some heavy work from our web applications such as sending a reports in Excel or Pdf format’s or sending an email, SMS or another task such as trigger some other applications to start processing.